 Ron continues to pursue music, leading Jazz Caravan, a 6-piece straight-ahead jazz band that plays throughout the mid-Atlantic region: Jazz Caravan.

 In 2015, Ron and Jill moved to Good Contrivance, an historic farm of conserved land north of Baltimore.
-They are now cultivating extensive gardens that will serve as a bird sanctuary and artists’ retreat: the Good Contrivance Farm website.
+The farm is a 501C-3 nonprofit, dedicated to the preservation and restoration of small historic farms.
+As part of their public outreach, they have opened a retreat for writers: Good Contrivance Farm Writer’s Retreat.

 Ron Tanner earned his B.A. in English with Honors in Writing from the University of North Carolina at Chapel Hill, his M.F.A. in Fiction Writing from the University of Iowa Writers’ Workshop, after which he won a prestigious Michener fellowship for post graduate work.
 He went on to earn his Ph.D. in American Literature and Writing from the University of Wisconsin-Milwaukee, where he was one of four University Fellows.